Boneless skinless chicken breasts and homemade teriyaki sauce served over rice make this crockpot teriyaki chicken a perfect weeknight meal.

 Beyond rice and steamed broccoli, pretty much anything goes with it!
 We love it with jasmine rice or brown rice or especially fried rice!
 Cauliflower rice is a great low carb and nutritious alternative to rice.
 Broccoli is a great choice but any vegetable your family loves is a good choice.
 Make a vegetable stir fry!
 Cooked carrots or roasted green beans are always a hit, too.

 Of course, if you’re in a pinch, that will definitely work.
 But you probably have all the ingredients for the homemade version, and you’ll love the flavor!

-- 1 1/2 pounds, or about 3 large, boneless skinless chicken breasts
+- 1 ½ lbs. boneless skinless chicken breasts (about 3 large)

 - 2 cloves garlic, minced

 - sliced green onions, for garnish